jesse-spevack/stimulating_events/README.md

 ]
 ```

-And we also have to re-write our data actions defined on our list items.
+And we also have to re-write our data actions defined on our list items We can shorten this to a select, highlight and unhighlight method.
+The list item is redundant because of our new controller.
 ```html
 <li data-action="click->list-item#select mouseenter->list-item#highlight mouseleave->list-item#unhighlight">
 </li>